dhutchison/dhutchison.github.io/_posts/2013-10-03-editorial-first-impressions-and-a-workflow.markdown

 ---
-title: Editorial – First Impressions, and a Workflow
-layout: post
-summary: Editorial — Best text editor on iPad?
-image: /images/editorial_first_look/appIcon.jpg
 categories: Products
-tags:
-- iPad
-- Software
 date: 2013-10-03 21:56
+lastUpdated: 2013-10-04 21:35:49
+image: /images/editorial_first_look/appIcon.jpg
+keywords: [ipad, python, federico viticci, zemanta, workflow, ibook, ios, mac]
+layout: post
 slug: editorial-first-impressions-and-a-workflow
+summary: "Editorial – Best text editor on iPad?"
+tags: [iPad, Software]
+title: "Editorial – First Impressions, and a Workflow"
 ---

 I have been playing with [Editorial](http://omz-software.com/editorial/index.html "Editorial for iPad") for a couple of days now and had my first experiment with the workflow features.
 I must say, I do like it a lot!

 <!--more-->